The Roman Forum is a rectangular square situated between two most ancient hills of Rome, which are Capitoline and Palatine.

-The ruins on the square of Forum Romanum are the testimony left today from the ancient center of social life, namely it belongs to the Republican period of Ancient Rome.
-Though initially a yet more ancient market was situated right in this place, later on the Roman Forum became a powerful area that served social, political and spiritual purposes for the Roman society.
-With its temples and public venues this part of Rome used to be a busy and crowded center of life, the grandeur of which can be never repeated again.
+The picturesque ruins on the square today are the testimony left from the Republican period of Ancient Rome that once was the most vibrant social center of the great city.
+Being originally an Etruscan market, later on the Roman Forum became a powerful spot that used to serve public and political purposes for the Roman citizens.
+With its magnificent temples and venues this part of Rome became a busy and crowded center of life, the grandeur of which was never repeated again throughout Ancient Roman history.

 10th century BC Initially this place was a partly swampy territory, which started to be used for Etruscan burials as confirmed by tombs found during archaeological excavations.

 Around 6th century BC the territory was seen fit to build a sewer, the Cloaca Maxima, to provide proper drainage of the marshy land down to the Tiber River.
 When the Roman Republic came to be in 509 B.C., this area retained its public use, and eventually was where the Roman Senate gathered.

 In the 2nd century BC three ancient basilicas were erected: Portia, Sempronia and Emilia.
 These basilicas were used for court and other social gatherings.

 A bit later part of the Roman Forum was served for public events, such as elections, popular gatherings, celebrations, etc., and the other part was still reserved for trade shops.
 What's important, the main roads of the Roman Empire converged her, too.
 They are Via Sacra, Vicus Tuscus, Vicus Iugarius, Clivus Capitolinus and Argiletum.
 The Romans took a great pride in them, because building roads was a big breakthrough for people 2000 years ago and Ancient Roman Empire was the first to do so.
 Even today Roman roads are something that does not cease to impress people around the world.
 Some of the famous ancient roads do still exist and are even used today.